 In this guide though, we’ll begin by looking at the different parts of the sewing machine and how to use a sewing machine step by step.
 We are using a manual sewing machine in this article.
 While some of their parts may look different for different brands and models, all the basic functions are the same, and you’ll find the different functions and parts do not change much from brand to brand.

 Read on to find out how to use a sewing machine step by step.
 This is part of our sewing machine skills series so we’ve also got guides to show you different techniques to try once you’ve mastered the basics, from sewing different materials to adding buttonholes and zips.
 You might also like our guides for how to use a sewing pattern, the best sewing kits for beginners and how to measure yourself.

-If you’re looking to buy a sewing machine, take a look at best sewing machine for beginners guide.
+If you’ve found this article because you’re curious but you haven’t treated yourself to a machine yet, take a look at best sewing machine for beginners guide.

 Get to know your sewing machine parts

 Whether you’re a complete newcomer or a relative beginner who could do with a refresher, here’s our top-to-bottom guide to help you find your way around your machine.
 We guarantee you’ll be running up projects in next to no time with our how to use a sewing machine guide.

 You’ll find the different brands and types of machine will vary slightly, but they share the same common parts – once you’ve got to know the main areas of one machine, you’ll find it easier to work out where they are on your own machine.
 Read on for our guide to basic bits you need to know, and then we’ll talk you through the fun bit: sewing!

 A sewing machine needle moves in and out of the fabric without going all the way through as it would in hand sewing.
 Most machines come with a needle already in place, but your manual will show how to swap it for a different one.
 We also show you the basics of how to change a needle below.